CloudCannon/small-business-template-eleventy/README.md

 - Reused around the site to save multiple editing locations.
 - Set in the *Data* / *Nav* and *Data* / *Footer* sections
+- Changes in these files are not reflected in live editing - you must save to see the changes in page building

 ### SEO details and favicon